HDest-Community/Follower/README.md

 3. All marines are stored as a single inventory item in first-in-last-out order.
 4. Their index in the follower list is also not static.
 Marines are sorted in the order they were recruited/placed.

+##### Miscellaneous
+---
+- Followers can boost you up.
+Command them to stay, then look at them and hold jump.
+May not be successful if you are too encumbered.
+Might not work on the first try either.

 ### Modding
 ---
 - New followers can be added by inheriting from HDFollower and overriding the provided virtuals (if desired).
 Their arsenal can be changed too if you like.